We've been featured in:

 How Long Do I Have To Make A Pothole Injury Claim?

-Minors injured in an accident involving a pothole have three years from their 18th birthday to start a claim.
+Minors injured in an accident involving a pothole have 3 years from their 18th birthday to start a claim.
 If they seek compensation before turning 18 years of age, a litigation friend may take action on their behalf.

 If you have any additional questions about the limitation period for beginning pothole compensation claims, our advisors are available 24/7 and can speak to you free of charge.